The small Castle at Laksevåg.

 In 1796 the property was sold to the royal supplier Herman Didrich Janson (1757 - 1822).
 The Janson family remained at Damsgård until 1983, and for many years the estate was as well known as Jansongården.
 The Norwegian state and Bergen Kommune entered the picture in 1983 and purchased Damsgård Hovedgård in order to preserve it as a piece of cultural heritage.
 From 1983 until 1993 the best resources were used to restore, protect and conserve the whole area.
 Today the building and its surrounds presents itself as a unique example of a Bergen summer house from the 1700s or 1800s.

-There is a lot to see and do at Damsgård.
-You can join a tour which takes you through both the building’s exterior and its rooms in order to discover the property’s history.
+At Damsgård you can join a tour which takes you through the building’s exterior and its rooms in order to discover the property’s history.
 Or you can concentrate on the garden exhibitions, featuring both the Lord’s and the Lady’s gardens.
-The gardens are recreated as they may have been in the 1780s and the form, content and operation of the two are well worth attention.
+The gardens are recreated as they could have been in the 1780s and the form, content and operation of the two are well worth attention.

 Enjoy the little cafe in the the servants' quarters.
-It serves pancakes, the farm's cake of the day (often chocolate cake), ice cream, tea, coffee and good old-fashioned currant juice from the garden’s fruits.
-Some days, the cafe also offers ‘munker’, delicious small apple cakes.
+It serves pancakes, the cake of the day (often chocolate cake), ice cream, tea, coffee and old-fashioned currant juice from the garden’s fruits.
 In the cafe you will find postcards, brochures and a small selection of books and souvenirs for sale.